 Ageing doesn't mean that dreams of travelling the world are over!
-In fact, retirement is the perfect time to travel and make good use of your spare time.
-What's more, holidays can be good for your health due to the fact that they relieve stress.
-Several studies have found that people who don't take regular holidays are more likely to suffer from heart disease.
+In fact, retirement is the perfect opportunity to travel and make good use of your spare time.
+What's more, holidays can be good for your health because they relieve stress.
+In fact, several studies have found that people who don't take regular holidays are more likely to suffer from heart disease.

 A getaway is also great for catching up on sleep and increasing productivity - people can feel their most inspired whilst on holiday.
+While you're away, why not pick up that book you've been meaning to read all year?
 Furthermore, a holiday is a perfect opportunity to try out some new activities.
 How about hiking, scuba diving, surfing or kayaking?

 If your loved one would like to enjoy a hobby whilst on holiday, why not choose a tailor-made holiday package?
 SmoothRed offer wine tasting holidays across Europe where you can learn about wine along the way.
 Brightwater Holidays offer a unique garden experience working closely with the Royal Horticultural Society.
 If you're a fan of dancing, Personal Touch can tailor-make a trip around your hobby or activity!

 We all know that loneliness can be bad for your mental health, but did you know that it can impact your physical health too?
 Some experts suggest that loneliness can be as bad as smoking a pack of cigarettes a day.
 Socialising and attending group activities are great ways to make friends, boost your immune system, and reduce the risk of stroke and other medical issues.